This post may contain affiliate links. Please see our disclosure policy.

 Popcorn Desserts are SO fun!

 St. Patrick’s Day is full of happiness, luck, and delicious foods.
 I love popcorn and always try to make a fun mix with it for all of the holidays.
 If you’re a popcorn lover, this leprechaun bait dessert is definitely for you too!
+PS.
+For an extra festive touch, display your St Patrick’s dessert in a green cauldron like the one from my video below.
+And if you get that green cauldron, you will probably want to start my Lucky Buckets Saint Patrick’s Day tradition!

 5 from 2 votes